Seeing that the various Otis Blackwell and "5" Royales posts, here, have proved popular, here's some more R&B, albeit of a more eccentric species.

-UPDATE: One more track, a lackluster version of "(I'm Afraid) The Masquerade is Over," which shared a single with the far superior "One By One," escaped my notice 'til now.
-Download it here (Box.com only).
-I now believe this to be the complete James Ray.
+HERE is a smaller mp3 file of all 27 songs (the top link is for FLAC versions--see below.)
+The formerly missing tracks: JR's version of the standard "(I'm Afraid) The Masquerade is Over," which shared a single with the far superior "One By One," escaped my notice 'til now.

 Ray had a great voice--smoky, expressive, and more than a little indebted to another Ray (Charles).
 His performances are commanding and unusual.

 Producer Hutch Davies fashioned some zany arrangements to couch Ray's unique voice, abetted by several original tunes composed by cult soul figure Rudy Clark.
 There's something sinister-sounding about many of these recordings.
 Perhaps it was substandard studio technology.
 And the oddball arrangements of Hutch Davies contribute mightily to the strange effect.
 I give him credit for building an atypical soundscape for a rhythm and blues singer.
 The instrumentation and mood harks back to pre-rock pop, but with an indescribable edge.

 Some R&B/soul purists can't stand the weird backdrops on several tunes, but I love them, and think that their off-ness is an asset.
 From the tuba-harmonica duet on the waltz-time "If You Gotta Make A Fool of Somebody" to the cartoon-Dixieland of "St. James Infirmary," you never know what's gonna end up in the musical stewpot.

 Ray did his share of good, solid straight-ahead soul numbers towards the end of his too-brief career.
 Tunes such as "One By One," "We Got a Thing Goin' On," "On That Day" and "I'm Not Guilty" are top-drawer R'n'B-soul.
 The sub-par sax solo on "Not Guilty" is yet another unexpected sonic delight in the Ray-ology.